How to Improve Employee Training Engagement

 To engage employees, training needs to be delivered through interactive experiences that provide the right context for the employee.
 This means integrating content and technology into a cohesive policy and training interface that connects everything with one thought in mind — the employee experience.

 Compliance training aims to change people's behaviour, knowledge or both.
-And to trigger change, people need to feel inspired.
+To trigger change, people need to feel inspired.
 This means you can't just roll out the same messages yearly.

 Ways to refresh your staff training

-• Try rolling out micro-learning modules that make the point with access to more details in a separate document.
+- Try rolling out micro-learning modules that make the point with access to more details in a separate document - bite-sized learning fits easily into a work schedule and helps with employee knowledge retention.

 6. Use technology to engage employees

-Compliance engagement requires the alignment of technology to the needs of employees.
+Compliance engagement requires aligning technology with employees' needs.
 In the past, compliance technology has focused on technology for risk and compliance professionals, not on engaging and interactive experiences for all levels of the organisation.
-This requires interfaces to be engaging, social, mobile, and relevant to the broader employees and stakeholders of the organisation.
+This requires interfaces that are engaging, social, mobile, and relevant to the organisation's broader employees and stakeholders.

 7. Get everyone involved

-Organisations must deploy contextually relevant systems to employees without having to wade through a lot of information, tabs, screens, or reports to get to what they need.
-It is important for the experience to be inclusive of all individuals in the workplace.
+Organisations must deploy contextually relevant systems so that employees can access what they need without wading through a lot of information, tabs, screens, or reports.
+It is important for the workplace experience to be inclusive of all individuals.

 The employee experience needs to be interactive and appealing.
-Policy and training should provide the information needed, along with links to relationships to other information the employee needs but may not be aware of.
+Policy and training should provide the necessary information, along with links to related information the employee needs but may not be aware of.

 Overcoming the challenge of employee engagement

-Delivering on the vision of employee engagement requires employees have an interface to compliance, policies, and training.
+Delivering the vision of employee engagement requires employees to have an interface to compliance, policies, and training.
 It is critical for the company to align its messages with its values.

 Employees and stakeholders need to understand that compliance is more than regulatory bureaucracy and troublesome requirements but is relevant in the context of their role in the organisation.
 Compliance films and books on compliance can aid in offering a greater understanding of compliance.